 What is a Backing Track?

-Backing tracks are used by singers and bands.
+Backing tracks provide musical accompaniment to singers and bands.
 Almost all backing tracks are created from MIDI Files and MP3 backing track versions derived from the MIDI File.
 Aside from providing musical accompaniment, other popular uses include backing tracks for guitar practice, backing tracks for Karaoke, Bass and drum backing tracks where musicians like guitarists, bass players, drummers and so on play along to a music track.

 How are Backing Tracks made?

 Backing tracks are created by a live band, or by MIDI and sample sequencing, or by a combination of both.
 It's far more economical to create backing tracks using MIDI and sample sequencing.
 Most often, a single musician can accomplish that task using a MIDI input device like a MIDI keyboard-controller, a MIDI playback device or VST instruments and a sequencing app.
 Hit Trax producers use Logic, Cubase, Sonar or Cakewalk.
 These are the most popular professional apps for this purpose.
 They contain a wide range of features preferred by song producers.

 Download Backing Tracks - right here @ Hit Trax